Tomrm18/portfolio-v2/README.md

 My own portfolio website created with Gatsby.

-The code was created using the [Gatsby Start Resume Template](https://github.com/anubhavsrivastava/gatsby-starter-resume) and refactored with TypeScript, as well as to pull data from a config file.
+The code was created using the [Gatsby Start Resume Template](https://github.com/anubhavsrivastava/gatsby-starter-resume) and refactored to use Functional Components, Hooks and TypeScript, as well as to render data pulled from a config file.